FreeRTOS/FreeRTOS/FreeRTOS/Demo/CORTEX_MPU_R4F_TI_RM46_HERCULES_GCC/README.md

 directory in the CCS project.

 This is to keep CCS from attempting to use resources generated with a CMAKE build.
-If a directory other than "build" is selected when building using CMAKE CCS will attempt to use the the files in that directory, leading to build issues in CCS.
+If a directory other than "build" is selected when building using CMAKE, CCS will attempt to use the the files in that directory, leading to build issues in CCS.
 At time of writing this can be fixed by right clicking the folder in CCS and selecting "Exclude from build".